The ARIS Toolkit

 In 2021, we began a 3-year project to assess the impact and usefulness of the BI Wizard and Rubric with 10 partner universities and colleges.
-The Implementation and Evaluation of the ARIS Broader Impacts Toolkit project was funded by NSF Grant No. OIA-2140950.
+The project Implementation and Evaluation of the ARIS Broader Impacts Toolkit was funded by NSF under Grant No. OIA-2140950.
 Each partner university will pilot test the Toolkit and document how their institution uses the toolkit, as well as their own resources, to build BI/RI capacity, as part of a series of case studies published in a special issue of the Journal of Community Engagement and Scholarship.
 Through this effort, we hope to better understand the mechanisms needed to develop effective Broader Impacts (BI) statements across various institutions and projects.
 Ultimately, our goal is to learn how institutions support the development and facilitation of BI plans, and the tools they use to do so, especially during the proposal development phase.

 If you have questions or would like more information about this project, please feel free to contact us.